 You get an amount for rent included in your UC if you are liable for the rent on your home (see below).
 If you own your home, you may be able to get help with certain service charges, but not if you have any earnings in an assessment period.

-UC does not include amounts to cover your mortgage interest payments, but you may be able to get a loan from the DWP to help with these.
+UC does not include amounts to cover your mortgage interest payments, but you may be able to get a loan from the Department for Work and Pensions to help with these.

 The housing element of UC for rent is paid directly to you, for you to then pay your landlord, although you can request for it to be paid directly to your landlord instead.
 See CPAG’s Welfare Benefits and Tax Credits Handbook for more information.

 An amount is deducted from your housing costs element if you are in rented accommodation and have a non-dependant living with you.
 This is called a ‘housing costs contribution’, and is a flat rate of £77.87 per month.

 A non-dependant is someone, usually a friend or adult relative, who lives with you, but not on a commercial basis.

 There is no deduction for a non-dependant who is under 21, and in certain other circumstances.